Michael Chee-Kam: 2022

 Chee-Kam was limited to only six games for South Sydney in the 2022 NRL season.
 He played in all three of the clubs finals matches however, as they reached the preliminary final for a fifth straight season, losing to eventual premiers Penrith 32-12, which was Chee Kam’s 100th NRL game.

 2023

 In round 3 of the 2023 NRL season, Chee-Kam was sent to the sin bin during South Sydney's 20-18 loss against arch-rivals the Sydney Roosters.

+Chee-Kam played a total of 16 games throughout the year as South Sydney finished 9th on the table and missed the finals.

+2024

+Chee-Kam played a total of 16 games for South Sydney in the 2024 NRL season as the club finished 16th on the table.
+On 8 September, it was announced that Chee-Kam would be departing the South Sydney club after not being offered a new contract.
+On 14 November, Chee-Kam had signed on to return to the Manly Sea Eagles for 2025.

+2025

+Chee-Kam only made one appearance for Manly in the 2025 NRL season.
+During Manly's round 27 match, Chee-Kam was one of nine players that were farewelled.
+On 30 September, Chee-Kam announced his retirement from the sport.

+Statistics

 Assault charge

 On 3 January 2019, Chee-Kam along with another man was charged by police for assaulting an Uber driver at Bondi Beach in Sydney's Eastern Suburbs.
 The alleged incident happened on Sunday 30 December 2018 at 10:30PM.
 Chee-Kam and the other man allegedly punched the driver multiple times through the driver's side window.

 On 1 May 2019, Chee-Kam pleaded guilty to common assault.
 He was subsequently suspended for two matches by Wests Tigers and fined an undisclosed amount.